MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/connectivity/index.md

 ---
-title: Connecting Insights
+title: Connecting external tools with Insights
 author: natashaorie
-description: Guide to connecting Inisghts with other tools. ms.author: norie ms.date: 02/27/2020
+description: Guide to connecting external tools with Insights. ms.author: norie ms.date: 03/20/2020
 ms.topic: article
 ms.prod: playfab
 keywords: playfab, insights
 ms.localizationpriority: medium
 ---

-# Connecting Insights to other tools
+# Connecting external tools with Insights

-[comment]: < Replace links with relative links once placement of article is determined. >

 PlayFab Insights offers an unprecedented look into your game's data and the trends created by your users.
 Part of Insights' power is the flexibility to be paired with many other data and analytics tools.
 This guide will show you how to connect Insights to other tools.